ishaandwivedi1234/Code-Crafters---Juet-Hacks-2020/README.md

 copy all the folders & files from master and edit path from face_detect.py

 step 5:
-inside templates folder there is all the files of front end , edit from there
+inside templates folder there is all the files of front end , all the CSS & image/video files are in static folder in root.

 step 6:
 run the main.py file